Around 60% of first home buyers get help from their parents, usually in the form of a guarantor home loan.

 Don’t forget that your parents or relatives have gone out on a limb for you to get into the property market.

-Your obligation to them is to remove the guarantee as quickly as possible rather spending money on lifestyle.
+Your obligation to them is to remove the guarantee as quickly as possible, realistically within 5 years.

 Having a guarantee in place can stop your parents from fulfilling their future plans.